unipartdigital/workflows_engine/docs/source/extending.rst

             headers: str
                 A jsonpath pointing to a list of strings
             rows: str
-                A jsonpath point to a list of dicts, where the keys of each dict is one of the headers
+                A jsonpath pointing to a list of dicts, where the keys of each dict is one of the headers

         """